MicrosoftDocs/learn/learn-pr/azure/enable-external-collaboration-with-b2b/includes/6-summary.md

 ## Clean up resources

-You should remove the resources you have created in this module.
+Remove the resources you have created in this module:

 ### Delete your user

 1. [Sign in](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) to the Azure portal as a user administrator or global administrator.
 If you're the person who signed up for an Azure subscription, you're automatically the global administrator.
 1. Select **Azure Active Directory > Users**, select your user, then select **Delete user**.
 1. The deleted user will be in the **Deleted users** section for 30 days.
-You should delete it further.
+Delete it further.
 Select **Deleted users**, select your user, then select  **Delete permanently**.

     ![Delete user permanently](../media/6-delete-user.png)